librosa/librosa/README.md

     [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.591533.svg)](https://doi.org/10.5281/zenodo.591533)

+  From librosa version 0.10.2 or later, you can also use `librosa.cite()` to get the DOI link for any version of librosa.

 - If you wish to cite librosa for its design, motivation, etc., please cite the paper published at SciPy 2015: